 - Reward yourself for progress.

-- Visualize your future-self for motivation.
+- Visualize your future-self.

 - Strategically switch between tasks when necessary.